dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/StopSignDetection_ONNX/README.md

 ## Problem

-Objection is one of the main applicatinos of deep learning by being able to not only classify part of an image, but also show where in the image the object is with a bounding box.
+Object detection is one of the main applicatinos of deep learning by being able to not only classify part of an image, but also show where in the image the object is with a bounding box.
 For deep learning scenarios, you can either use a pre-trained model or train your own model.
 This sample uses an object detection model exported from [Custom Vision](https://www.customvision.ai).

 ## How the sample works